Battle of Kulikovo: Beginning

-The main clash
+Main clash

 After the fights of the advanced detachments, the main forces of both armies clashed.
 According to the "Expanded Chronicle Tale" it happened "at the sixth hour of the day" (the daylight was divided into twelve hours, the duration of which changed throughout the year).
 "The sixth hour of the day" approximately corresponds to 10.35 am.
 According to one of the later sources, the Tatars met the first blow of the Russian cavalry on foot, exposing the spears in two rows, which gave rise to stories about the "hired Genovese infantry."
 Russian sources, even the earliest ones, unanimously tell us that after the clash of the main forces, a cruel melee began, which lasted a long time and in which the "innumerable multitude of people" perished on both sides.
-The medieval German historian Albert Krantz describe this battle in his book "Vandalia": "both of these people do not fight standing in large detachments, but in their usual way they rush to throw missiles, strike and then retreat backwards".
-An expert on the medieval warfare Kirpichnikov assumed that the armies on the Kulikovo field fought by a number of separate consolidated units, that tried to keep the battle order.
+The medieval German historian Albert Krantz describe this battle in his book Vandalia: "both of these people do not fight to stand in large detachments, but in their usual way they rush to throw missiles, strike and then retreat backwards".
+An expert on medieval warfare, Kirpichnikov assumed that the armies on the Kulikovo field fought by several separate consolidated units, that tried to keep the battle order.
 As soon as this order was disrupted, the survivors from the unit fled and a new detachment was put in their place.
 Gradually, more and more units were drawn into the battle.
-As described in the "Expanded Chronicle Tale": "And a corpse fell on a corpse, a Tatar body fell on a Christian body; then here, it was possible to see how a Rusyn pursued a Tatar, and a Tatar pursued a Rusyn."
 The tightness of the field did not allow the Tatars to realize their mobility and use their tactics of flanking.
-Nevertheless, in a fierce battle the Tatars began to gradually overcome.
-They broke through to the banner of the Large Regiment, threw it down and killed boyar Brenok.
+Nevertheless, in a fierce battle, the Tatars began to gradually overcome.
+They broke through to the banner of the Large Regiment, threw it down and killed Boyar Brenok.
 The regiment of the "Left Hand" was also overturned and some "Moscow recruits" fell into a panic.
 It seemed that the rout of the Russian army was close and the Tatars put all their forces into action.